Institut auf dem Rosenberg: Accreditation

-By Swiss Authorities
+By Swiss authorities

 Rosenberg's Kindergarten, primary education programs (Pre-School and Primary School, grades 1–5) and lower secondary education program (Middle School, grades 6–8) are accredited by the bureau for elementary school (Amt für Volksschule), department for education (Bildungsdepartement), canton of St. Gallen.

 Rosenberg's upper secondary education programs (High School, grades 9–12) is not accredited by the department of education (Bildungsdepartement), canton of St. Gallen, nor by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

-By International Authorities
+By international authorities

 Institut auf dem Rosenberg is internationally accredited by Cognia (formerly AdvancED).
 The school is a member of the European Council of International Schools and accredited for the International Baccalaureate (IB) - Diploma Programme.

 Campus life

 The Rosenberg campus is 100,000m² of private parkland.
 Students are housed in restored art-nouveau villas according to gender and age.
-These feature single or double rooms with en-suite bathrooms.
+In 2024, Architectural Digest named the school one of the "World's 9 Most Beautiful Boarding Schools."

 One of the social highlights of the year is the Rosenberg Ball, for which pupils are coached by professionals for two months in preparation.

 Sport

-Owing to its location between Lake Constance and the Alpstein mountain range, Rosenberg provides the chance to ski in winter and take advantage of other outdoor activities.
-Ice skating, mountain biking, football, golf, swimming, volleyball and basketball are examples of the numerous sports on offer.
+Owing to its location between Lake Constance and the Alpstein mountain range, Rosenberg provides daily opportunities to privately train in snow sports during winter with local resorts.
+Ice skating, mountain biking, football, golf, swimming, volleyball and basketball are examples of the numerous sports the school offers.

 Uniform

-There is no official school uniform but a formal dress code comprising suits for boys and skirts for girls.
+There is no official school uniform.
+Students are instead required to dress formally during school hours.
 This applies from Monday to Friday during breakfast, lunch, and academic lessons.
 Smart casual is acceptable at dinner and on the weekend.